Contribute to the Coworking Library

 The Coworking Library project is a stand-alone European Coworking Assembly (ECA) project that is run by Johanna Voll, Carsten Foertsch and Hector Kolonas.

-Whilst it is supported by the German Coworking Federation, Deskmag and included.co; this project is run as a freelance project by the 3 individuals named above.
+Whilst it is supported by the German Coworking Federation (GCF), Deskmag and This Week in Coworking; this project is run as a freelance project by the 3 individuals named above.
+The finances are managed by Jeannine van der Linden from the ECA.

 Payments are made by Stripe's secure payment process to a bank account held by the ECA and allocated to a fund only accessible by the Coworking Library team.